platformio/platformio-docs/boards/ststm32/coreboard_f401rc.rst

     * - :ref:`framework_arduino`
       - Arduino Wiring-based Framework allows writing cross-platform software to control devices attached to a wide range of Arduino boards to create all kinds of creative coding, interactive objects, spaces or physical experiences.

-    * - :ref:`framework_mbed`
+    * - :ref:`framework_cmsis`
-      - The mbed framework The mbed SDK has been designed to provide enough hardware abstraction to be intuitive and concise, yet powerful enough to build complex projects.
-It is built on the low-level ARM CMSIS APIs, allowing you to code down to the metal if needed.
-In addition to RTOS, USB and Networking libraries, a cookbook of hundreds of reusable peripheral and module libraries have been built on top of the SDK by the mbed Developer Community.
+      - The ARM Cortex Microcontroller Software Interface Standard (CMSIS) is a vendor-independent hardware abstraction layer for the Cortex-M processor series and specifies debugger interfaces.
+The CMSIS enables consistent and simple software interfaces to the processor for interface peripherals, real-time operating systems, and middleware.
+It simplifies software re-use, reducing the learning curve for new microcontroller developers and cutting the time-to-market for devices.

     * - :ref:`framework_stm32cube`
       - STM32Cube embedded software libraries, including: The HAL hardware abstraction layer, enabling portability between different STM32 devices via standardized API calls; The Low-Layer (LL) APIs, a light-weight, optimized, expert oriented set of APIs designed for both performance and runtime efficiency.